May your trails be crooked, winding, lonesome, dangerous, leading to the most amazing view.

 I hate talking about myself.

 I’ve been mountain biking off and on since 1997.
-My first real bike was a Trek 820 that my parents bought me back when we lived in Morristown, NJ sometime during high school.
-It was a fun and capable bike, especially considering my general lack of fitness, knowledge, or skill back then.
-I went to college in upstate New York (Rochester Institute of Technology) and picked up a used GT Zaskar with the "triple triangle" frame from a friend.
-I think it had a RockShox Reba on it that I knew nothing about.
-Suspension and "real" mountain were all new to me.
-I was really starting to dig this whole dirt riding and urban assault thing we had going.
+My first real bike was a Trek 820 that my parents bought me back when we lived in NJ sometime during high school.
+It was a fun and somewhat capable bike, especially considering my general lack of fitness, knowledge, or skill back then.
+I later picked up a GT Zaskar with the "triple triangle" and a RockShox Reba on it that I knew nothing about.
+Suspension and "real" mountain bikes were all new to me.
+I was really starting to dig this whole dirt riding and urban assault thing.
 I quickly moved on from the GT and picked a cherry red Santa Cruz Chameleon hardtail that I tricked out with a Marzocchi DJ fork and a gargantuan 3.0" Nokian Gazzaloddi front tire.
 That bike kicked ass!
-From there I got into all kinds of bikes, most memorable, a murdered out Santa Cruz Nomad, and a top-of-the-line Giant Trance XO.
+From there I got into all kinds of bikes, most memorable, a murdered out Santa Cruz Nomad I had in the early 2000s.

-Aside from riding, I’m a parent, husband, and self-employed at my own photography and design business, JMVDIGITAL.
-I have worked with several outdoor and bike-related companies, including: Addidas Outdoor, Guerrilla Gravity, REEB Cycles, Paradigm Cycle Works, Ascent Studio, and CO Active.
+Aside from riding, I’m a parent, husband, and self-employed with my own commercial photo/video work focusing on the cycling and outdoor industries: JMV Digital.
+I have worked with several outdoor and bike-related companies, including: Niner Bikes, Addidas Outdoor, Guerrilla Gravity, REEB Cycles, Paradigm Cycle Works, Ascent Studio, and CO Active.